hvasbath/beat/docs/examples/Rectangular.rst

           c: 250.0
           d: 270.0

 In this case the GFs are going to be calculated for the P body waves as can be seen by the "name" parameter "any_P".
-How to calculate GFs also for S or surface waves is discussed in `Scenario 0 <https://hvasbath.github.io/beat/examples/FullMT_regional.html#calculate-greens-functions>`__.
+How to calculate GFs also for S or surface waves is discussed in `Example 1 <https://hvasbath.github.io/beat/examples/FullMT_regional.html#calculate-greens-functions>`__.

 The specifications for the Green's Functions are fine now and we can start the setup with::